 Note-taking capability.
 You need a Bible that you can take notes in.
 If note-taking is a premium you should be looking at 2 essential features: paper quality and width of margins.
 Some Allan Bibles have lined paper in the back of the Bible as well.
 Typically, Wide Margin Bibles are fairly big Bibles because of the added space for the 1″ + margin space.
-Do not expect the text to be more than 8-9 point – i.e. not exceptionally large.
+Do not expect the text to be more than 8-9 point (with the exception of the new Schuyler Wide Margins) – i.e. not exceptionally large.
 If the text was large the Bible would be enormous.

 Classic Reference Bible – Many Bibles fall into the ‘Classic Size’ range.
 These Bibles do not fit into a ‘specialty’ category and will require research to determine whether or not they fit your specifications.
 Typically these Bibles are a person’s ‘standard’ ‘go-to’ Bible.